 With the countdown to Christmas on, our attention turns to getting the house ready for the big day with choosing your tree and decorating the house.
 But which one do you choose?
-With so many varieties on the market, we’ve enlisted the help of premier Christmas tree growers, Pines and Needles to share their top tips.
+With so many varieties on the market, we’ve enlisted the help of premier Christmas tree growers, Pines and Needles, who sell over 60,000 trees all over the UK each year, to share their top tips.

 When to buy your Christmas tree

-For us the Christmas season starts as early as September.
-People really do think that far ahead but the most popular time undoubtedly is the first week of December followed by the week after.
+Undoubtedly, the most popular time is the first week of December followed by the week after.
 This means any tree that you buy may have to last over a month, if you only take it down on Twelfth Night (6th of January).
 If you buy in early December you are unlikely to be disappointed.

 Choosing the right Christmas tree

-Whichever tree you choose just make sure it is the centrepiece of your celebrations.
-This year for the first time we decided not to sell artificial trees.
+Whichever tree you choose, make sure it is the centrepiece of your celebrations.
+We no longer sell artificial trees.
 Demand has been falling year on year and people have become increasingly worried by the problems caused by plastic.
 We run a sustainable business, carbon neutral by our estimates, so this was an easy decision.

 Caring for your Christmas tree